Can’t Sell My House

 If your reasons for selling are financially motivated, you may be able to look at financing options that will enable you to remain in your home, forgoing your needs to sell altogether.
 For example, provided you meet certain criteria, you may be eligible to release equity from the home, or if you have a variable mortgage, you could speak to your lender to discuss lowering your interest rate.

 There are a number of property listing sites in the UK such as Rightmove and Zoopla, along with online estate agent sites like Tepilo.
-If you are working with an estate agency, you should ensure that they will put your property listing on their own specific website in additional to the big property portals.
+If you are working with an estate agency, you should ensure that they will put your listing on their own specific website as well.

-While the average time to sell your home is between 136 – 385 days from start to finish, a property that boasts a great location and offers good value could sell a lot quicker.
+While the average time to sell in the UK is six weeks, a property that boasts a great location and offers good value could sell in as little as three weeks.
 If you are unsure about the specifics in your chosen neighborhood, speaking with an established estate agent will help you gauge whether the time your property is spending on the market is normal, or a cause for concern.
-Alternatively using website like home.co.uk will give you an indication of market conditions in your local area.

 This will ultimately depend on your specific circumstances.
 If you are in a hurry to sell, you may start investigating reasons for the lack of interest in the property and alternatives to selling after a couple of weeks.

-Buyers stuck in a property chain can often face the dilemma of wanting to act quickly on another property, but aren’t able to do so without funds.
-You can consider seeking out a cash buyer who may be able to take the property off your hands quickly.
-Of course, cash buyers will often buy below market value but they offer a guaranteed, quick sale which can sometimes outweigh the hit you take on price.
+Buyers stuck in a property chain can often face the dilemma of wanting to act quickly on another property, but aren’t able to do so without funds from a property currently on the market.
+You can consider letting out your property, or seeking out a cash buyer who may be able to take the property off your hands quickly.
+Of course, cash buyers will often buy below market value, so you should consider this loss when weighing up what you’ll need towards the purchase of your next home.

-You may be in a hurry to sell your property and leaving your listing for later just isn’t a possibility.
-In these cases, you may wish to consult with a professional cash buyers who can provide a guaranteed, fast house sale.
+It may be that you are in a hurry to sell your property, and leaving your listing for later just isn’t a possibility.
+In these cases, you may wish to consult with cash buyers or investors who are on the lookout for a great deal, and who are often in a position to close a transaction quickly.